 Below are tips on writing op-eds, a simple and effective way to get a message to both the public and policy makers.
 UCS has additional information for scientists seeking to engage the news media—please see Letters to the Editor and Meeting with Editorial Boards.

-It is often difficult to get an op-ed published in a newspaper.
-There is limited space for them and editors receive a larger number of unsolicited articles.
+It is difficult to get an op-ed published in a newspaper.
+There is limited space and editors receive a large number of unsolicited articles.
 You might consider other options first, as op-eds take more effort and time than a letter to the editor, for example.
 Just like an essay, op-eds have an introduction, body, and conclusion.
 The introduction should grab readers and encourage them to read on.
 Use timely references, colorful language, and metaphors to get the reader's attention.
 Try to limit the introductory paragraph to three sentences.

 The body of the piece further develops your thesis, giving some background and context.
 Keep each paragraph short and focused.
 Each paragraph should range from three to five sentences.
 Try to make one point in each paragraph, and be sure each paragraph flows into the next smoothly.
 Every paragraph should tie back to the introduction and your overall thesis.
 Be sure not to get off-track or follow tangents.
 The final paragraph should wrap up the piece.
 Do not leave any dangling ends.
 Tie everything up and close with a kick.
 Your conclusion should link to your introduction, carrying the same theme but adding something new.
 Use your conclusion to state your overall point or opinion.
-As the first sentence should grab the reader and make her/him want to continue to read, the last sentence should be memorable and make your overall point stick in the reader’s mind.
+As the first sentence should grab the reader and make them want to continue to read, the last sentence should be memorable and make your overall point stick in the reader’s mind.

-Use a catchy title that ties into the theme of your piece.
+- Use a catchy title that ties into the theme of your piece.
 The title is what the reader sees first.
 Your title should entice the reader.